etrenholm/budget-tracker/README.md

 * MongoDB Atlas
 * Web Manifest

-## References

 ## Process
 ### STEP 1. - SETUP
-* Cloned starter code and created GitHub Repository with a unique name.
+* Cloned starter code and created GitHub Repository with a unique name
-* Pushed first commit of files into the new Repo using Git.
+* Pushed first commit of files into the new Repo using Git
-* Organized folder and file directory structure.
+* Organized folder and file directory structure
-* Installed npm packages.
+* Installed npm packages

 ### STEP 2. - ADD OFFLINE PERSISTANCE
 * Establish connection to IndexedDB